 A light jacket (easily removable) in case of wind

 Warm clothes and a waterproof jacket (during the winter months)

 Sturdy umbrella (if the forecast calls for rain)

 Meals are not included on this tour.
 We will stop for about an hour where you can purchase lunch.
-Eating and drinking are allowed on our vehicles, and you can also bring your own food if you do not feel comfortable purchasing it on the trip.

 Times listed are approximates only.
 Traffic and other unforeseen issues can cause delays or changes in these times, which are out of our control.
 Please do not make flight/travel arrangements on the same day as your tour.
 Extranomical Tours is not responsible for and will not be providing any compensation for missed flights or appointments.

 As we have several different vehicles, we don’t know until the morning of your tour which vehicle will be hosting your tour as well as the name of your Expedition Leader.
 Please feel free to call us in the morning of your tour if you like.
 Regardless of which vehicle will come to your location, it should say “Extranomical Tours” on it.

 Our vehicles at this time do not have any restroom facilities.
 We do, however, make several stops throughout the tours and there will be opportunities for you to use the restroom.

 Yes, we request that you reach out to us at least a day in advance to confirm your tour and pick up details.
 You can contact us via our live chat function or by calling our office at 1-866-231-3752 (toll free from the USA) or +1-415-357-0700 (internationally) during office hours.
 You can call us from your hotel’s phone if you do not have a working mobile phone while you are in the area.

 We ask that you do not bring anything on tour larger than 22”x14”x9”, or 56cmx36cmx23cm.